Claire Daverley: Career

 Daverley began her career in publishing and digital marketing.
 She would write on the weekends and apply to agents.
 She was signed upon submitting the first 50 pages of what would become her debut novel.

 Via a two-book deal in 2022, Penguin Michael Joseph (PMJ) acquired the rights to publish Daverley's debut novel Talking at Night in 2023.
 The romantic coming-of-age drama follows the characters Will and Rosie and drew comparisons to One Day and Normal People.
 Daverley said she "was interested in the idea of 'the one that got away' – but what if they never actually got away?
 What if they remained close, in your heart and mind and even physically in your life?
 So I started with that question and just kept writing".
 Talking at Night was shortlisted for Debut of the Year at the British Book Awards and the Nota Bene Prize.
 It was also selected for Fearne Cotton's Happy Place Book Club and Festival as well as the Grazia Book Club.

-Personal life

-In September 2018, she married Clive Moverley.
-The couple combined their surnames Davis and Moverley.
-They live in Scotland near Loch Long.
+Daverley's second novel People in Love followed in 2026.
+People in Love was a Grazia Book Club pick.